lanwei5392/frontend-nanodegree-mobile-portfolio/README.md

 Line-527, reduced background pizzas by changing i from 200 to 24.
 In multiple areas, replaced querySelector tags were converted to getElementById or getElementsByClassName.

+Line-507 to Line-520, Moved phase calculation out of style loop, and set up a phase array to avoide calculating phase at each step.

 -----------------
 OLD optimization